 Standard – A classic styled upright motorcycle with focus on no frills function.
 Styling is not a main objective on these bikes.
 They tend to be less powerful than sport bikes but more powerful than cruisers.

 Static – Static is a slang term meaning trouble.
-Usually it is in reference to problems with the law or being “hassled by the man” but static can arise between bar patrons, rival bike clubs or even husbands and wives.
+Usually it is in reference to problems with the law or being “hassled by the man” but static can arise between bar patrons, rival bike clubs.

 Stitching a line – This term refers to the art of slipping through traffic in a quick manner on a motorcycle.
 The term does not imply reckless weaving but controlled and deliberate maneuvers that allow a motorcycle rider to get through traffic as efficiently as possible.